 Or, be a child living overseas due to his or her family being missionaries employed through the support of the Church of Christ.

 Or, be the child of an employed minister within the Church of Christ.

 Be a junior or senior in high school with plans to pursue continued education during the fall following high school graduation.

 Be in good conduct standing with their school and carry no less than a 2.50 GPA on a 4.0 scale (contact us for special IEP circumstances) at the time of graduation.
 Transcripts must be emailed from the school by May 10 to email@example.com.

 Have convincing plans to complete an education at an accredited academic college, or an accredited vocational college, or a state academy for law enforcement certification.

--- Transcripts and letters must be postmarked or digitally dated by May 10.
+-- Transcripts and letters must be postmarked or digitally dated in an email by May 4.
 Any applicants who have not met this deadline for transcripts and letters will be disqualified.

 All applicants will be notified by email of their standing by May 6th when the winner is announced.